The Making of Jim Morrison’s

-Jim had a habit of crowding the microphone and when he got a drunk he would hang on the mike and ‘eat the microphone’.
+Jim had a habit of crowding the microphone and when he got a drunk he would literally hang on the mike.
 So one microphone was to record Jim and the other was to keep Jim where I wanted him while also helping him feel as comfortable as possible.
 My approach to the recording was a bit like mounting a black and white film camera on a stand and letting it document whatever happened in front of it.

-It was my plan to document Jim reading his poetry from stone cold sober through his journey to that locked room where he kept his drunken Irish poet.
+It was my plan to document Jim reading his poetry on his journey from cold sober to that locked room where his drunken Irish poet lurked.
 Although we never discussed it, I had an overwhelming feeling that Jim knew exactly what I was up to and was happy to go along with me.

 Kathy, John, Jim and Frank – Luck-U – December 8th, 1970